- Search for a Leaflet

 - Do not change the dose you give your child without discussing this with your doctor.

-- If your daughter becomes pregnant whilst taking this medicine, or thinks she may be pregnant, she should see her doctor as soon as possible.
-She should continue to take the fluoxetine until she has seen the doctor.
+- If your daughter thinks she might be pregnant, she should see her doctor as soon as possible and continue taking fluoxetine in the meantime.

 - Only give fluoxetine to your child.
 Never give it to anyone else, even if their condition appears to be the same, as this could do harm.